-5. Stimulating and Rapid Work Environment
+5. Stimulating, Fast-Paced Work Environment

 Working in healthcare means your days will never be dull or repetitive.
 There will always be people that need help.
 Every patient will need to be treated differently, which means that every day, you will face new challenges, both physically and psychologically.
 You will learn new things constantly, and always be in touch with people, with individuals who have their own stories and problems and look to you to help them.
 There is nothing as rewarding as that.

 Of course, there are moments when you might not be able to help.
-As an intake advisor from Nashville, TN, has stated, there are times when you cannot help. “..The hardest part of the job is taking calls back to back and not being able to help all clients that are desperately in need of treatment…The most enjoyable part of the job is knowing that you successfully helped get a client in treatment program and knowing that they are on their way to recovery.”
+As an intake advisor from Nashville, TN, has stated, there are times when you cannot help. “..The hardest part of the job is taking calls back to back and not being able to help all clients that are desperately in need of treatment…The most enjoyable part of the job is knowing that you successfully helped get a client in a treatment program and knowing that they are on their way to recovery.”

 But you can use those situations to work even more diligently to ensure that every patient gets help.
 Your days will pass quickly due to being so busy, and most hospitals and medical centers will push you to your limits and more.
 There will be situations of life and death, but there will also be situations of great happiness and joy.
 You will be able to see miracles, but also witness great tragedies, so you will need to be strong enough to bear it all.
 Additionally, you will be able to keep in touch with all the new advancements in medical technology, which will enable you to ensure every patient gets proper care.
-You will learn to think on your feet, and undertake many different tasks at once.
+You will learn to think on your feet and undertake many different tasks at once.
 But despite the demands, the rewards of a career in healthcare are overwhelmingly greater.
-Robin, a surgical technologist had the following to say on the matter:
+Robin, a surgical technologist, had the following to say on the matter:

-“I have been a surgical technologist for 16 years and I love my job.
-Part of the wonderful satisfaction of my job is being able to save lives from trauma, fix parts of the body that are broken or do not work properly and to give patients who have been sick or hurt a better quality of life.
+“I have been a surgical technologist for 16 years, and I love my job.
+Part of the wonderful satisfaction of my job is being able to save lives from trauma, fix parts of the body that are broken or do not work properly, and to give patients who have been sick or hurt a better quality of life.
 I work with a great group of employees and surgeons.
 We also have a great management team in surgical services.
-This job is a tremendous learning experience and it challenges you every day to learn and grow as a healthcare professional.
+This job is a tremendous learning experience, and it challenges you every day to learn and grow as a healthcare professional.
 I am dedicated to my career as a surgical technologist because I love this job so much.
 Helping people the way we do just makes you feel so good inside.
 It also gives you the sense that you are doing good things for others.”

 There is something inherently noble about helping people in the most difficult moments of their lives, which is what makes careers in medicine and healthcare so rewarding.
-It is an industry that constantly needs additions to its workforce, because there are always people that are in need of medical attention.
-Working in healthcare means you will contribute to saving and improving people’s lives, and making sure that they are able to overcome traumatic experiences with gentleness and care.
+It is an industry that constantly needs additions to its workforce because there are always people that are in need of medical attention.
+Working in healthcare means you will contribute to saving and improving people’s lives and making sure that they are able to overcome traumatic experiences with gentleness and care.